universal-ctags/codebase/README.rst

    You can run ctags with different option combination.
    We call such option combination *PROFILE*.
-   The following command is for listing pre defined profiles:
+   The following command is for listing predefined profiles:

    .. code-block:: console